invisibleXML/ixml/misc/proposal-F-S.md

 In describing the operational semantics of pragmas, we distinguish different classes of ixml processor:

-* *pragma-oblivious* processors recognize pragmas syntactically but otherwise ignore them all.
+* *pragma-oblivious* processors recognize pragmas syntactically but otherwise ignore them all, except for namespace declarations.
 Informally, they do not 'understand' any pragmas, and their only obligation is not to trip over pragmas when they encounter them.

 * *pragma-aware* processors recognize pragmas syntactically and modify their behavior in accordance with some pragmas.
 Informally, they